 A conservation window should be sympathetic to the style period of the property.
 Timber flush casement windows and flush sash windows are a great way of retaining the character and charm of a period property.
-The interpretation of conservation can be ambiguous and you will need to rely on the advice of your local conservation officer.
+The interpretation of conservation can be ambiguous.
+You will need to rely on the advice of your local conservation officer.

-For conservation windows, extra options such as the addition of glazing bars to mimic cast iron bars on Victorian windows should be available.
+For conservation windows, extra options should be available.
+For example, the addition of glazing bars to mimic cast iron bars on Victorian windows.

 With timber frames, there is a choice of softwood or hardwood.
-There may also be a heritage colour palette, which may feature colour choices approved by local authorities to fit with the setting.
-New windows that replace or imitate period windows should meet today’s standards and regulations and should not compromise on thermal efficiency or security.
+A heritage colour palette may feature colour choices approved by local authorities to fit with the setting.
+New windows that replace or imitate period windows should meet today’s standards and regulations.
+These windows should not compromise on thermal efficiency or security.

 You should check that any new timber frames are backed by a rot and fungal guarantee for peace of mind.

-Always speak with your local conservation officer before making a purchase to ensure you are in line with the specific needs of your project.
+Always consult your local conservation officer before purchasing windows.
+Ensure you are in line with the specific needs of your project.